Astiliano/BattleForgeRebornCheck/README.md

 Open the script in raw format

+(First 1000~ lines are just a list!
+Scroll to the bottom for the actual logic)

 https://raw.githubusercontent.com/Astiliano/BattleForgeRebornCheck/master/BFcheck.ps1

 Look over the script to make sure it isn't malicious (No deleting, removing, searching random stuff)